More About CHEF_MEG

 This is a great recipe to use as a basis for plenty of meals!

-While Chicken Parmesan is traditionally fried, this lighter version is delightful atop a hearty green salad.
+While chicken Parmesan is traditionally fried and served with pasta, this lighter version is delightful atop a hearty tomato and basil salad.

 Garlic lovers, rejoice!
 This recipe contains a whopping two heads, but the flavor mellows and sweetens when baked.